Kiln-AI/demos/end_to_end_project_demo/README.md

 ### Setting Up Git Collaboration

-Next we sync the project to GitHub, allowing a team to collaborate with familiar syncronization tools and git history.
+Next we sync the project to GitHub, allowing a team to collaborate with familiar synchronization tools and git history.

 Details:
  - [Video walkthrough of Github/collaboration: 17m10s](todo)
  - [Collaboration Docs](https://docs.getkiln.ai/docs/collaboration)

-### Python Libary
+### Python Library

 We only used the Kiln app for this project, but in the video we briefly introduce the [Kiln python library](https://pypi.org/project/kiln-ai/) which you can use to work with Kiln project in code.